Antonio Pagliaro

 email: antonio.pagliaro@inaf.it

-Main scientific interests: Artificial Intelligence, Computer Science, Machine and Deep Learning, Computer Vision, High Energy Astrophysics, Data Driven Finance.
+Main scientific interests: Artificial Intelligence, Machine and Deep Learning, Explainable AI, Computer Vision, High Energy Astrophysics, Data Driven Finance.

 Projects: HPC, Big Data and Quantum Computing, MADELEinE, ASTRI, CTA, JEM-EUSO, CRUNCH, HERMES, Muography